BosEriko/dotfiles/README.md

 **Tip:** You can create desktop shortcuts for the applications listed above so you can easily open them again once you're done playing games.

-Also, if things are broken, make sure all links are properly set.
-Hard coded links are included in the following:

-- config/.config/nvim/lua/config/settings/glazewm.lua

 ## Miscellaneous
 I also have some [apps](markdown/apps.md) and [games](markdown/games.md) that I frequently use and play along with the [equipment](markdown/equipment.md) of my choice.